 The Alonissos beaches are among the clearest and cleanest beaches in the world, making this area a very safe and satisfying island for swimming.
 The beaches are mainly pebbles/rocks with a few exceptions!
 Below are the main beaches on the island.
 There are many smaller ones that are not as easy to get to but equally beautiful.
 Making the effort to go to these remote beaches you will find you may be the only ones there… even in the middle of August!

 Starting from the northwest and traveling south around the coast and extending southeast to northeast the main beaches in order are: Megali Ammos, Tsoukalia, Gialia, Vrisitsa, Mikros Mourtias, Megalos Mourtias, Vithisma, Marpounta, Patitiri, Roussoum, Votsi, Milia, Chrissi Milia, Kokkinokastro, Tzortzi Gialos, Leftos Gialos, Glyfa and Agios Dimitrios.

-Agios Dimitrios: Considered as the best beach on Alonissos.
+Considered as the best beach on Alonissos.
 The beach is horse shoe shaped with fine pebbles and turquoise/blue water.
 Agios Dimitrios is quite a big beach and the furthest to be found from Patitiri taking about 1 hour 15 minutes by car-approximately 18 km.
-There is a small bar that also has simple fare for lunch.
+There is a small taverna that has simple fare for lunch and a small bar.